One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Related Works

-Machine/deep learning has achieved compelling performance in data-intensive applications, but it is often difficult for these algorithms to yield comparable performance when only a limited amount of labeled training data is available \cite{fslsurvey}.
-Low-shot and semi-supervised learning address these issues.
-Unfortunately, they are rarely discussed in the glaucoma diagnosis research area.
+Machine/deep learning has achieved compelling performance in data-intensive applications, but it is often challenging for these algorithms to yield comparable performance when only a limited amount of labeled training data is available \cite{fslsurvey}.
+Low-shot and semi-supervised learning can address these issues.
+Unfortunately, they are rarely discussed in the field of glaucoma diagnosis.
 To the best of our knowledge, \cite{kim2017few} is the only published low/few-shot glaucoma diagnosis algorithm.
-It employs a conventional twin neural network to compare two groups of (negative and positive) fundus images.
-The twin neural network utilizes two identical CNNs to learn visual embeddings.
-A bidirectional long short-term memory \cite{zhou2016attention} component is then trained over the CNN outputs for glaucoma diagnosis.
-However, its training is complicated, as different types of losses are minimized.
-Also, their achieved glaucoma diagnosis results are unsatisfactory, as each sub-network is only fed with one type (either negative or positive) of fundus images.
-The lack of same-class comparisons leads to a performance bottleneck, when compared to the MTTNN proposed in this paper.
+This algorithm employs a conventional Siamese network to compare two groups of (negative and positive) fundus images.
+The Siamese network utilizes two identical CNNs to learn visual embeddings.
+A bi-directional long short-term memory \cite{zhou2016attention} component is then trained over the CNN outputs for glaucoma diagnosis.
+However, the training process is complicated since different types of losses are minimized, and the achieved glaucoma diagnosis results are unsatisfactory since each sub-network is only fed with one type of fundus images (either negative or positive).
+The lack of same-class comparisons leads to a performance bottleneck when compared to the MTSN proposed in this article.